mattermost/docs/source/onboard/user-provisioning-workflows.rst

 Users in Mattermost can be deactivated in the following ways:

 - **AD/LDAP Synchronization**: AD/LDAP users can be deactivated in Mattermost based on their status in the directory server via synchronization.
-Learn more in `AD/LDAP documentation <https://docs.mattermost.com/deployment/sso-ldap.html#how-does-deactivating-users-work>`__.
+Learn more in `AD/LDAP documentation <https://docs.mattermost.com/onboard/ad-ldap.html#how-do-i-deactivate-users>`__.
 - **System Console**: User management screen in **System Console > Users** allows administrators to deactiveate users with email/password login.
 - **RESTful API** The Mattermost API can be used to deactivate users.
-See `API documentation to learn more <https://api.mattermost.com/#tag/users%2Fpaths%2F~1users~1%7Buser_id%7D%2Fdelete>`__.
+See `API documentation to learn more <https://api.mattermost.com/#operation/DeleteUser>`__.
-- **Command Line Interface**: The Mattermost CLI can be used to deactivate users.
-See `CLI documentation to learn more <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-user-deactivate>`__.
+- **Command Line Interface**: You can use the Mattermost `CLI <https://docs.mattermost.com/manage/command-line-tools.html#mattermost-user-deactivate>`__ and `mmctl <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-user-deactivate>`__ tools to deactivate users.

 Once deactivated, users still exist in the Mattermost database and their messages can still be viewed in Mattermost.
-To delete a user and all of their content, you can use the Mattermost CLI tool `as described here <https://docs.mattermost.com/administration/command-line-tools.html#mattermost-user-delete>`__.
+You can use the Mattermost `CLI <https://docs.mattermost.com/manage/command-line-tools.html#mattermost-user-delete>`__, or the `mmctl <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-user-delete>`__ tools to delete a user and all of their content.

 .. note::